fltech-imbal/imbal/sphinx/source/imbal/classification/shap_explain_tabular_dataset.md

 ## Plot Examples

-Below is an example of a heatmap plot explaining a model's predictions for the second class of the `scikit-learn`
+Below is an example of a heatmap plot explaining a model's predictions for the third class of the `scikit-learn`
 [wine dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html).

 ```python